-The College is committed to the process of shared governance, data-informed decisions, and transparency.
-Results of assessments and evaluations are shared through participatory governance groups, including the President's Cabinet, Planning and Institutional Effectiveness Committee (PIE), Committee on Outcomes Assessment (COA), Program Review, and Academic and Classified Senates.
+The College is committed to the process of shared governance, data-informed decisions, and transparent broadcasting of those decisions.
+Results of assessments and evaluations are shared through participatory governance groups, including the President's Cabinet, Planning and Institutional Effectiveness Committee (PIEC), Committee on Outcomes Assessment (COA), Program Review, and Academic and Classified Senates.
 The members of these committees and groups include representatives from administration, faculty, and classified professionals, and share a responsibility for reporting information back to their constituent groups.
 The College communicates assessment and evaluation results to the campus and broader community through its website, campus forums, and communications.